Bourbon Street: Entertainment, bars, and restaurants

 Largely quiet during the day, Bourbon Street comes alive at night – particularly during the French Quarter's many festivals.
 Most famous of these is the annual Mardi Gras celebration, when the streets teem with thousands of people.
 Local open container laws allow drinking alcoholic beverages on the Quarter's streets.
-Popular drinks include the hurricane cocktail, the resurrection cocktail, the hand grenade and the so-called "huge-ass beers" – a large plastic cup of draft beer marketed to tourists at a low price.
+Popular drinks include the hurricane cocktail, the resurrection cocktail, the hand grenade and the so-called "huge-ass beers" – a large plastic cup of draft beer sold cheaply to tourists.